 Frequently Asked Questions (FAQs)1,2

 Meningitis means inflammation of the membranes that cover the brain and spinal cord.
 There are many different causes of meningitis but the most common causes in the UK are bacteria and viruses.
-Meningitis can be particularly dangerous for babies because they have an immature immune system which can be quickly overwhelmed by this infection.
+Meningitis can be particularly dangerous for babies because they have an immature immune system which can be quickly overwhelmed by infection.

 For more information take a look at the Help protect your family page.

 Teenagers start to mix together more as they develop into young adults which makes them more likely to share and spread their germs and bugs.
-Many teenagers harmlessly carry the bacteria that causes meningitis in the back of their nose and throat.
+Many teenagers harmlessly carry the bacteria that cause meningitis in the back of their nose and throat.
 However these bacteria can be passed on to others who may be more susceptible.
 These teenagers may then develop bacterial meningitis.

 For more information take a look at the Help protect your family page.